parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/nms_admin_login.png

-3. Once you are signed in, click on the instance manager module.
+3. Once you are signed in, click on the 'Instance Manager' module.

 .. image:: ../images/nms_modules.png